 Athletic breasts are wider, with more muscle and less breast tissue.

-Bell-shaped breasts resemble a bell, with a narrow top and a rounder bottom.
+Bell-shaped breasts resemble a bell, with a narrow top and a rounded bottom.

 Close-set breasts have no separation or a very small gap between them.
 They sit closer to the center of your chest, creating more distance between your underarm and your breast.